George just misses triple-double, Clippers beat Kings 105-87

 Leonard made five of seven shots in the third quarter, and George – who missed eight of his first nine shots beyond the arc – made a 3 to open the fourth.
 George added another 3-pointer later that put the Clippers ahead 103-86.

+“I had the mindset of just go and attack, be aggressive, be physical,” George said.
+“I got the spots I wanted to.
+I got to the shots I wanted to.
+But it’s just that stretch for me right now where the ball’s not going down.”

 Even with Leonard and George struggling most of the first half, the Clippers still built a big lead on the slumping Kings late in the second quarter.
-Landry Shamet’s 3-pointer gave Los Angeles a 57-40 halftime lead.
+Shamet’s 3-pointer gave Los Angeles a 57-40 halftime lead.

 Leonard got going in the third and the Clippers went on a 9-2 run to extend their lead to 19.
 Montrezl Harrell tipped in an offensive rebound then made a pair of free throws that made it 85-66.